Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 * Type `/insim 29999`, which should display "InSim : port 29999".
-* Make sure you are using the correct IP address: this is a local program, so you need to use `"127.0.0.1"` in `initialize()`.
+* Make sure you are using the correct IP address: this is a local program, so you need to use
+    <Code>"127.0.0.1"</Code> in <Code>initialize()</Code>.
 * Make sure the port corresponds to what LFS is listening to (`29999` in our example).
 </details>

-The `InSim.InitFlag.ISF_LOCAL` flag is not necessary here, but it is good practice to enable it for any local InSim app, as it ensures InSim buttons you may add later on will not conflict with those sent by the server you are connected to.
+The <Code>InSim.InitFlag.ISF_LOCAL</Code> flag is not necessary here, but it is good practice to enable it for any local InSim app, as it ensures InSim buttons you may add later on will not conflict with those sent by the server you are connected to.

 ### Sending packets